 1. After the dive, blow all water out of the dust cap with clean dry air and place the cap securely on the regulator inlet.
 On multiple tank dives, use great care to keep salt water out of the regulator inlet when tanks are changed.
-Briefly release air from the valve before mounting the regulator on the valve.
 Neglecting these simple procedures is the greatest cause of corrosion and wear in scuba regulators.
 When used properly, Sherwood's exclusive Dry Air Bleed System keeps all other water-borne contamination out of the first stage body.